top of page

 Why I’m reading this

 Eating in Theory is one of the books that feels closest to my own dissertation thinking.
-Even though our home disciplines are different, Mol’s work helped me articulate an orientation shift I was already trying to name.
+Even though our home disciplines are different, Mol’s work helped me articulate an orientation shift I spent years trying to name.
 When I first encountered it, I had the experience of recognizing my own questions on the page, but in a form that made them easier to hold, move with, and speak about.

 What I’m learning from it

 What stays with me is the book’s commitment to staying close to the ordinary without reducing it.
 Eating is not treated as a simple routine, a personal preference, or a problem to fix.
-It becomes a site where relations gather: bodies, norms, infrastructures, care, politics, and the more‑than‑human conditions that make eating possible.
-The book models a way of thinking that does not rush toward conclusions.
+It becomes a site where relations gather between bodies, norms, infrastructures, care, politics, and the more‑than‑human conditions that make eating possible.
+The book is written as a way of thinking that does not rush toward conclusions.
 It lingers, it returns, it adjusts its gaze.
-That pacing matters for the kinds of questions I’m asking about food in early childhood settings.
+That is the kind of pacing I try to embrace in my own writing about food in early childhood settings.
+I learned a lot from Mol’s writing style.
+There is a clarity to her prose that does not flatten complexity.
+The book helps the reader stay with complicated ideas without turning them into a performance and shows how theoretical work can remain close to the textures of lived practice.

 Form as method